 We invite textual and visual contributions that explore photographic representations of animals from (but not limited to) the following perspectives:

-- contemporary and historical representations (shifting representational paradigms)
+- contemporary and historical representations of animals

 - fine art animal photos

 - nature documentary, safari photos, hunting and photography

 - photographing dead animals

 - taxidermy as a proto-photographic practice